How to Get the Best Use Out of Your Test Strips

 - Two slices of white toast

 - Cup of black coffee

-To learn how his glucose changes after breakfast, he decides to check his glucose two hours after starting his breakfast.
-On a day eating his regular breakfast his glucose numbers are:
+To learn how his blood glucose changes after breakfast, he decides to check his blood glucose two hours after starting his breakfast.
+On a day eating his regular breakfast his blood glucose numbers are:

 - Two hours after breakfast: 13.9 mmol/L250 mg/dL

 After confirming his blood glucose levels are indeed high after eating, Gerald decides to make some changes to his breakfast.
 While he doesn’t want to give up anything on his plate, he recognizes he can manage the portion sizes of his meal.
 He decides to: